NeuroTechX/ntx_slack_archive/eegdata.md

  >doesn't give a mapping between iEEG and EEG, but it could potentially help to do better source estimation with fewer electrodes

+11/8/2017 11:05 PM

+ **alexandre.barachant** :

+ >no, you don't add any new information in your dataset, you just leak information from other subject into one subject. the information content of the whole dataset remain the same